Agucho85/Terra-test-1/README.md

   ## If EKS Cluster already create as per previous sections JUST VERIFY
     a - Check de ADO user that will modify the cluster has RBAC and IAM permission to do it.
 If not add it.
-The normal step is to add the user to the group that has the eks-admin role (witch has the the policy to make changes to the cluster). b - First task should be to  add the profile in the ADO server that run the command: aws eks --region <AWS-REGION> update-kubeconfig --name <EKS-cluster-name> --profile <eks-admin-role-of-AWS>
+The normal step is to add the user to the group that has the eks-admin role (witch has the the policy to make changes to the cluster). b - First task should be to  add the  in the ADO server that run the command: aws eks --region <AWS-REGION> update-kubeconfig --name <EKS-cluster-name> --profile <eks-admin-role-of-AWS>
                         aws_region                            aws_eks_cluster.eks_cluster   ${local.name}-eks-admin-role